bingeli1212/nitrile-preview/doc/DOC-contex-fonts.md

 relevant characters are replaced from the fallback font, overriding the glyphs that may exist in the base font for these characters.

+For the "range=" key following is possible:

+    range=0x00000-0xFFFFF